 Maid cafes are cosplay themed restaurants where guests are served by waitresses that are typically dressed as French maids.
 In addition to serving food, the maids engage in conversation and games with the customers and treat them with the care and respectful language due to the master of a house.
 Maid cafes are popular with both men and women, and some cafes, like the @Home Cafe, offer English speaking maids.

 Don Quijote is a discount store chain that carries everything from groceries and toys to electronics and high end fashion goods.
-The Akihabara branch is home to the girl pop group AKB48, who perform daily shows at their theater on the 8th floor of the store (3000 yen).
+The Akihabara branch is home to the girl pop group AKB48, who perform daily shows at their theater on the 8th floor of the store (typically 2400 or 3400 yen).
 There is also a branch of the @Home Cafe maid cafe on the 5th floor of the store.